susithrj/OMS_CLUSTER/README.md

-# Achieving Peak Performance: Our Journey to 2x User Handling with Failover Systems
+# Achieving Peak Performance: Our Journey to 2x Concurrent User Handling with Failover Systems

 ## Summary